-It made Will relive a memory in the family’s car, driving five hours to California for a club tournament, before Juarez was a two-time All-American.
+Will relived a memory in the family’s car, driving five hours to California for a club tournament, before Juarez was a college athlete, nonetheless a two-time All-American.
 It reminded him of driving back to their home state of Arizona after the tournament, with Juarez resting in the back seat past 2 a.m. so they didn’t have to rent a hotel to save money.

-It was one of the memories Will credited for Juarez’s ability to keep working hard and getting up after receiving punches that life threw her way.
+It was one of the times Will credited Juarez’s ability to keep working hard and getting up after receiving punches that life threw her way.

-Juarez wasn’t her best in 2021, as she was just a few months removed from rehabbing her torn bicep she had surgery on in March of 2020.
-Juarez wasn’t sure if she could ever return to her former self, the pitcher that led OU to its 2019 national championship appearance against UCLA with a 1.39 earned-runs average.
+Juarez wasn’t her best in 2021, as she was just a few months removed from rehabbing her torn bicep.
+Juarez wasn’t sure if she could ever return to her former self, the pitcher that led OU to its 2019 national championship appearance against UCLA with a 1.39 earned run average.

 But when the WCWS came around, Juarez let everything go, according to Will.
 It allowed Juarez to leave her injury in the past and forget that freshman Nicole May and senior Shannon Saile started over her in Oklahoma’s super regional games against Washington.
 Juarez’ ERA was a 3.35 entering the WCWS, highest amongst the three typical starters.

 Juarez was back to being who she was, Despite the injury and despite back-to-back losses in the 2019 national championship against the Bruins.
-Juarez finished the 2021 WCWS with a 5-0 record, 38 strikeouts in 31.1 innings pitched and allowed just four runs.
-Her ERA for the tournament was .89, better than her 1.39 mark in 2019.
+Juarez finished the 2021 WCWS with a 5-0 record in 31.1 innings and struck out 38 batters while allowing just four runs.
+Her ERA for the tournament was .89, better than her 1.39 mark in the 2019 tournament.